 Septimius had endorsed his troops’s proclamation and slowly began to march his armies towards Rome, fashioning himself as the avenger of Pertinax.
 Even though Didius Julianus conspired to have Septimius assassinated before he could reach Rome, it was the former who was actually murdered by one of his soldiers in June 193 AD (before Septimius arrived).

 After finding this out, Septimius continued to slowly approach Rome, ensuring that his armies stayed with him and led the way, plundering as they went (to the ire of many contemporary bystanders and senators in Rome).
-In this, he set the precedent for how he would approach things throughout his reign – with a disregard for the senate and a championing of the military.
+In this, he set the precedent for how he would approach things throughout his reign – with a disregard for the Senate and a championing of the military.

-When he arrived in Rome, he spoke with the senate, explaining his reasons and with the presence of his troops stationed throughout the city, had the senate declare him emperor.
+When he arrived in Rome, he spoke with the senate, explaining his reasons, and with the presence of his troops stationed throughout the city, had the senate declare him emperor.
 Soon after, he had many of those who had supported and championed Julianus executed, even though he had only just promised the senate he would not act so unilaterally with senatorial lives.

 Then, we are told that he designated Clodius Albinus his successor (in an expedient move designed to buy time) before setting out for the east to face his other opponent for the throne, Pescennius Niger.

 Niger was beaten convincingly in 194 AD at the battle of Issus, after which a protracted mop-up operation was conducted, wherein Septimius and his generals hunted down and defeated any remaining pockets of resistance in the east.
-This operation took Septimius’s troops across to Mesopotamia against Parthia, and involved in a drawn-out siege of Byzantium, which had initially been Niger’s headquarters.
+This operation took Septimius’s troops across to Mesopotamia against Parthia and involved in a drawn-out siege of Byzantium, which had initially been Niger’s headquarters.

 Following this, in 195 AD Septimius remarkably declared himself the son of Marcus Aurelius and brother of Commodus, adopting himself and his family into the Antonine Dynasty that had previously ruled as emperors.
-He named his son Macrinus, “Antoninus” and declared him “Caesar” – his successor, the same titled he had bestowed upon Clodius Albinus (and a title that had been previously bestowed on a number of occasions to designate an heir or more junior co-emperor).
+He named his son Macrinus, “Antoninus” and declared him “Caesar” – his successor, the same title he had bestowed upon Clodius Albinus (and a title that had been previously bestowed on a number of occasions to designate an heir or more junior co-emperor).

 Whether Clodius got the message first and declared war, or Septimius pre-emptively retracted his allegiance and declared war himself, is not easy to ascertain.
 Nonetheless, Septimius began to move westwards in order to confront Clodius.
 He went via Rome, to celebrate the one-hundred-year anniversary of his “ancestor” Nerva’s accession to the throne.

-Eventually the two armies met at Lugdunum (Lyon) in 197 AD, wherein Clodius was decisively defeated to the extent that he soon after committed suicide, leaving Septimius unopposed as emperor of the Roman Empire.
+Eventually, the two armies met at Lugdunum (Lyon) in 197 AD, wherein Clodius was decisively defeated to the extent that he soon after committed suicide, leaving Septimius unopposed as emperor of the Roman Empire.

 Bringing Stability to the Roman Empire by Force

-As previously mentioned, Septimius sought to legitimize his control over the Roman state by bizarrely claiming descent from Marcus Aurelius.
+Septimius sought to legitimize his control over the Roman state by bizarrely claiming descent from Marcus Aurelius.
 Whilst it is difficult to know how seriously Septimius took his own assertions, it’s clear that it was intended to be a signal that he was going to bring back the stability and prosperity of the Nerva-Antonine dynasty, who reigned over a golden age of Rome.

 Septimius Severus compounded this agenda by soon deifying the previously disgraced emperor Commodus, which was sure to have ruffled a few senatorial feathers.
 He also adopted Antonine iconography and titulature for himself and his family, as well as promoting continuity with the Antonines in his coinage and inscriptions.

-As has previously been alluded to, another defining feature of Septimius’s reign and what he is well noted for in academic analyses, is his strengthening of the military, at the expense of the senate.
+As has previously been alluded to, another defining feature of Septimius’s reign, and what he is well noted for in academic analyses, is his strengthening of the military, at the expense of the senate.
 Indeed, Septimius is accredited with the proper establishment of a military and absolutist monarchy, as well as the establishment of a new elite military caste, destined to overshadow the previously predominant senatorial class.

-Before ever being proclaimed emperor, he had replaced the unruly and untrustworthy troop of current praetorian guards with a new 15,000 strong bodyguard of soldiers, mostly taken from the Danubian legions.
+Before ever being proclaimed emperor, he had replaced the unruly and untrustworthy troop of current praetorian guards with a new 15,000-strong bodyguard of soldiers, mostly taken from the Danubian legions.
 After taking power, he was well aware – regardless of his claims of Antonine ancestry – that his accession was thanks to the military and therefore any claims to authority and legitimacy depended on their allegiance.

 As such, he increased the pay of the soldiers considerably (partly through debasing the coinage) and bestowed upon them many new freedoms they had previously lacked (including the ability to marry – legally – and have their children classed as legitimate, rather than having to wait until after their long term of service).
 He also set up a system of advancement for soldiers that allowed them to gain civil office and take up various administrative posts.